JWangL5/CKS/README.md

 - Basal models have benn designed and created
 - Some admin configuration has been done

-Hope we could uppdate more quickly and much better! :)
+Hope we could update more quickly and much better! :)